O-LAP/home/quick-start.md

 This property is used to sepcify the parameters the designer would like to expose to a user via the user-interface.
 There are 3 types of paramaters you can provide - `slider`, `bool` and `select`.
-&nbsp;&nbsp; `slider` is used to allow the user to pick a numercial value from a continuous range.
+&nbsp;&nbsp;&nbsp;&nbsp; `slider` is used to allow the user to pick a numercial value from a continuous range.
 The values are in integers.
-&nbsp;&nbsp; `bool` allows the user to pick from a yes/no value.
+&nbsp;&nbsp;&nbsp;&nbsp; `bool` allows the user to pick from a yes/no value.
-&nbsp;&nbsp; `select` allows the user to select one from a list of values.
+&nbsp;&nbsp;&nbsp;&nbsp; `select` allows the user to select one from a list of values.

 To add parameters to your design you need to register them at two places.
 - Add a key-value pair to `Design.inputs` with a name for the parameter as key and value as an object which depends on the parameter type.
 This key is what will be used to refer to the current value of the parameter in the code.
 Example below.